 Yes, Trojans can steal files if they are installed on a computer.
 This is done by allowing the malware author or user to gain access to the computer and then steal the files stored on it.

 Anti-malware programs such as SpyHunter are capable of scanning for and removing Trojans from your computer.
 It is important to keep your anti-malware up to date and regularly scan your system for any malicious software.

 About the Varenyky Research

-The content we publish on SensorsTechForum.com, this Varenyky how-to removal guide included, is the outcome of extensive research, hard work and our team’s devotion to help you remove the specific, adware-related problem, and restore your browser and computer system.
+The content we publish on SensorsTechForum.com, this Varenyky how-to removal guide included, is the outcome of extensive research, hard work and our team’s devotion to help you remove the specific trojan problem.

 How did we conduct the research on Varenyky?

 Please note that our research is based on an independent investigation.
 We are in contact with independent security researchers, thanks to which we receive daily updates on the latest malware definitions, including the various types of trojans (backdoor, downloader, infostealer, ransom, etc.)

 Furthermore, the research behind the Varenyky threat is backed with VirusTotal.

 To better understand the threat posed by trojans, please refer to the following articles which provide knowledgeable details.